 Explore the basic theoretical and practical elements of dog behaviour and their social structure including breed specific behaviours, stages of normal development, dog signals, communication, dominance, and dog pack theories.

-Learn why dogs develop difficult-to-control behaviours and discover techniques and to manage these.
+Learn why dogs develop difficult-to-control behaviours and discover techniques to manage these.
 Topics covered include hostility, predatory chase, and other aggressive behaviour.
 This course builds on theories learned in the Typical Dog Behaviour course.
+This course may be taken individually for personal interest or as part of the Professional Dog Walker Certificate.
 Prerequisite: Typical Dog Behaviour ALTR1075

-Students will visit a local park to interpret and assess interactions between dogs as a group.
-Immediate instructors feedback and suggestions for implementation are provided.
+Visit a local park to interpret and assess interactions between dogs as a group.
+Immediate instructor feedback and suggestions for implementation are provided.
 Leash practice work is included.
+Students are asked to bring a dog with them to this class only.
+A signed "Informed Consent" form, found on the website, is also required.
 Prerequisites: Typical Dog Behaviour, and Difficult Dog Behaviour.

 As a professional dog walker, or a conscientious dog owner, you need to know about your community and how legislation and local bylaws impacts you, your dogs and your business.
 Course content also includes animal welfare legislation.